thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - **Registration Data**: You have to verify that all issues related to registration data have been resolved (see the Administering Registration Data section).
 If this has already been done before the competition, as is recommended, no bigger issues are expected at this stage.
 - **Score taking errors**: Always double-check scorecards after they are entered.
 This can be done during or after the competition is finished, but always **before **submitting the results (help from reliable organizers or volunteers can be enrolled).
 When doing this, remember to check for missing signatures from the judge or competitor and verify that extra attempts were entered at their correct positions in the average, and that the ambiguous times are always entered in the worst reasonable interpretation according to [Guideline A7c+](https://www.worldcubeassociation.org/regulations/guidelines.html#A7c+).
 It is good practice to have a different person from the initial data enterer perform the double-checking, in case handwriting is interpreted differently.

 Also be aware of potential scoretaking errors.
-Scoretaking software like WCA Live will automatically check for results that exceeded the time limit or did not pass the cutoff, as long as WCA Live is synchronized with the times set in the competition's edit page on the WCA website.
+Scoretaking software like WCA Live will automatically check for results that exceeded the time limit or did not pass the cutoff, as long as WCA Live is synchronized with the WCA website.
 However, if you are not using WCA Live, or if your scoretaking software does not automatically check that the results comply with the WCA Regulations, check that all results comply with the stated cutoffs, time limits, and cumulative time limits that were in place for that round of the competition.

-- **Cutoffs**: If people do not meet the cutoff for a combined round, their further results have to be blank and they will have no average result.
+- **Cutoffs**: if people do not meet the cutoff for a combined round, their further results have to be blank and they will have no average result.
 Blank results are different from DNF or DNS results, and are recorded as "no result".
-- **Time limits**: Times that exceeded the time limits must be changed to DNF.
+- **Time limits**: attempts that exceeded the time limits must be changed to DNF.
-- **Cumulative time limits**: Make sure that the round format is correct (i.e. not using a cutoff), and that all times for a round with a cumulative time limit do not sum up to exceed the limit.
+- **Cumulative time limits**: if a round has a cumulative time limit, make sure that the round format is correct (i.e. not using a cutoff), and that the total of all attempts from one result does not exceed the limit.

 ### Double-checking Registration Data

 After the competition, verify that registration data is accurate.
 Along with the requirements listed in [Administering Registration Data](#administering-registration-data), check that:

 - All newcomers are real newcomers.
-If you are absolutely certain that someone competed before, add their WCA ID before submission.
+If you are absolutely certain that someone has competed before, add their WCA ID before submission.
 You can do this by editing their account and manually assigning a WCA ID to them.
-If you get an error about mismatching data, double check with the competitor that they are indeed a returner, and you will need to contact the WRT to correct it.
+If you get an error about mismatching data, double-check with the competitor that they have indeed competed before, and if so, you will need to contact the WRT to correct this.
 If there are any doubts, do not add a WCA ID and mention the issue to the WRT when submitting.
 - All newcomers represent a region of which they hold citizenship, and not just their region of residence or heritage.
 - The data for on-the-spot registrants is accurate, as they are particularly error-prone.
-Pay special attention to those, otherwise crucial information such as WCA IDs and/or dates of birth may be unavailable.
+Pay special attention to those, because otherwise crucial information such as WCA IDs and/or dates of birth may be unavailable.
-- All the data of all returners (competitors with a WCA ID) matches their data currently stored in the WCA database.
-If there is any difference and a correction is needed, request this change (see section on Requesting Changes to Personal Data further below) when submitting the results.
+- All the data for all competitors with an existing WCA ID matches their data currently stored in the WCA database.
+If there are any discrepancies and a correction is needed, request this change when submitting the results (see the [Requesting Changes to Personal Data](#requesting-changes-to-personal-data) section).
 - If the date of birth for a competitor is still missing after the competition, the WRT will not accept their results.
 Change it to be blank on the user's account and do not enter bogus dates such as "1900-01-01".
-The results must be removed before submitting, and the competitor must be contacted to get their information after which their results may be recognized.
+The results must be removed before submitting, and the competitor must be contacted to get their information, after which their results may be recognized.

 ### Submitting Results

-To submit results for a competition, you must have access to the scrambles that were generated using TNoodle.
+To submit the results for a competition, you must have access to the scrambles that were generated using TNoodle.
 Then follow these steps:

 1. Modify the events tab with any changes that were made during the competition, such as adjusting a cutoff or adding a round.
 2. Adjust the number of scramble sets for each round.
 You may have generated additional backup scramble sets that were unused, or generated additional scramble sets during the competition.
 The number of scramble sets must exactly match the number of scramble sets that were used during the round.